Igusee/Igor_Portfolio/README.md

 # [Project 1: HR data Cleaning in SQL and Power BI Analysis and Visualisation](https://github.com/Igusee/Project-1-HR-Data)
+## Power BI and MySQL Project aimed at Visulisation and Analysis of HR data
 * Utilized HR data for analysis.
 * Performed basic cleaning and minor adjustments in MySQL to prepare the data for analysis.
 * Analyzed and visualized data in Power BI.